 When you form your LLC in Alabama, you’ll have to pay certain costs to officially register your business with the state.

 In addition to formation and ongoing costs, there will be business expenses like using a registered agent service, building a website, getting business insurance, and so on.
-So, how much does an LLC cost in Alabama?
+So, what’s the total Alabama LLC cost?

 In this guide, we break down the costs associated with forming your LLC, from the Alabama LLC filing fee to LLC upkeep prices and other business expenses.